ChrstphrHll/npc_gen/students/Valia Esyae.md

 # Valia Esyae
 ---
 ### Description
-- Elf Monk from Magmus Centerhold
+- Elf Monk from Beleriand
 - 4th year Assault student in Alderden
-- shoulder length curly black hair that's braided, Hazel eyes, and Tan skin
+- shoulder length straight platinum hair that's plain, Hazel eyes, and Tan skin
 - Is Captivating and Unsentimental, and has Lead by example as their ideal

 ### Organizations